Lavesh-Saluja/CharactrerCounter/README.md

 # CharactrerCounter
 Hello Everyone
-This is the Simple project Made using
+This is the Simple project Made using<br>
 HTML
 CSS and
 javascript